ShipFail/consensus-oracle/IDEA.md

 1. **Input**: Short question from a human or agent.
 2. **Model Fan‑Out**: Thoth queries multiple frontier models (e.g., Gemini 3.0 Flash Lite, Claude 4 Haiku, Llama 4) via Vertex AI with deterministic decoding.
-3. **Agreement Engine**: Thoth compares the answers using exact match + embeddings, computes a consensus score.
+3. **Agreement Engine**: Thoth compares the answers using exact match + embeddings and computes a truth‑confidence score.
-4. **Golden Answer Selection**:
+4. **Golden Truth Answer Selection**:
-   - If consensus is high, Thoth selects a single representative answer and treats it as the **golden answer**.
+  - If agreement is high, Thoth selects a single representative answer and treats it as the **golden truth answer**.
    - If consensus is low, Thoth may return multiple divergent answers and a warning.
 5. **Output**: JSON payload + UI view containing:
-   - Golden answer
+  - Golden truth answer
-   - Consensus score `[0, 1]`
+  - Truth‑confidence score `[0, 1]`
    - Label: **Strong consensus / Partial consensus / Disagreement**
    - Per‑model answers for transparency